CharlyCst/miralis/docs/tooling.md

 When using `just run opensbi` the runner will check if we have a custom firmware in a crate named `opensbi`, and because that is not the case it will look-up the artifact manifest.
 We do have an artifact named `opensbi`, so the runner will check if it is already downloaded, and download it if that is not the case (or if the artifact manifest has been updated since then).

+## Benchmark

+Different benchmark can be run with `just benchmark`.
+This command computes and prints some statistics about a run of Miralis.

+The default behaviour is counting the number of retired instructions of function `run_vcpu` and `handle_trap` called in `main.rs` with the `default` firmware.
+You can specify the binary you want to benchmark with `just benchmark <binaries>`.
+For example, if you want to benchmark `linux` you can run `just benchmark linux`.

+One can choose which benchmark to run in the `benchmark` section of the `config.toml` file.
+The field `enable` is overwritten to true when running this command.

+If you collect output of a run into a file, you can feed the file to the just `analyze-benchmark` command to get the statistics of the run.